SohaT7/Bikeshire/README.md

 ### Vertex AI Queries and Data Visualizations
 BigQuery Client was used to run queries on the dataset in BigQuery via a Notebook.
 The results were dispalyed in the form of a dataframe, and the data pivoted to create charts.
 Queries and charts were created for the following:
-* Top 10 starting stations
-* Bottom 10 starting stations
-* Top 10 end stations
+* Top 10 starting and end stations
-* Bottom 30 end stations
+* Bottom 10 starting and bottom 30 end stations
 * Usertype by year
 * Gender by year